alicetsai1020/Off_v_Def_Play/README.md

 ### Results

-For each of the play statistics below, the null hypothesis is rejected - there is statistical evidence to infer that both offensive and defensive game play stats play into wins.
+For each of the play statistics below, the null hypothesis is rejected - there is statistical evidence to infer that both offensive and defensive game play stats play equivalently into wins.

 With a significance level selected at 5% and a conservative Bonferroni correction application which further sets the significance level at 0.625% for each t-test, the Welch’s t-tests results of infinitesimally small p-values provide suitable statistical evidence.